Dental Sealants in Columbus OH

 Which teeth should be sealed?

 With the natural flow of saliva it can help keep your child’s teeth smooth but there are grooves and crevices that food particles get stuck in.
 So teeth that have the most risk of decay and complications are back molars.
 Specifically the six-year and twelve-year molars.
 Permanent premolars and primary molars can benefit from this procedure as well.
 While these are the most common teeth that have problems, any tooth with grooves and pits can benefit from dental sealants.
-The best way to know is to come in for an evaluation and talk with Dr. Hines, Dr. Anderson, Dr. Norman or Dr. Pagé about your child’s case.
+The best way to know is to come in for an evaluation and talk with one of our dentists about your child’s case.

 Schedule An Appointment

 If you have any questions or would like to learn more about this, or any procedure that we offer please feel free to contact us.
 We also would love to talk with you if you feel that your child could benefit from dental sealants or any other dental procedure.
 It is easy to schedule an appointment with us for a normal dental check-up or any other procedure.
-Dr. Hines, Dr. Anderson, Dr. Norman and Dr. Pagé love children and they along with all of our staff welcome you to our practice.
+Dr. Hines and her associates love children and they, along with all of our staff, welcome you to our practice.